rtic-rs/microamp/README.md

 Furthermore care must be taken to *not* initialize this `.shared` link section *more than once*.
-In the above example, the shared variables are initialized when the first program is load into memory.
+In the above example, the shared variables are initialized when the first image is load into memory.

 ## License